 The movement of crime guns across state lines undermines local attempts to curb gun violence and protect public safety.
 A study conducted by Mayors Against Illegal Guns analyzing ATF tracing data found that in 2009, 10 states supplied nearly half of the crime guns that had crossed state lines.
-Controlling for population, the top 10 states for crime-gun exports had an export rate of more than double the national average and more than seven times the average rate of the 10 states with the lowest export rates.
+Controlling for population, the top 10 states for crime-gun exports had an export rate of almost double the national average and more than three times the average rate.